developerniki/reddit-scraper/README.md

 ## Note on deleted submissions

 If a submission is deleted, then the script `fetch_submissions.py` will not be able to scrape the submission.
-However, if the submission was scraped before it was deleted, the field `removed_by_category` will be set to `deleted`.
+However, if the submission was scraped before it was deleted, the field `removed_by_category` will be set to a value that is not `null`.
 If the submission was not scraped before it was deleted, then the field `removed_by_category` will be set to `null` when the submission is being updated using the `update_recent_submissions_and_comments.py` script.
 This is to ensure no data is lost if a submission is deleted but to still mark the submission as deleted, so it can be ignored in further processing.

 ## Future work